SQL Server Data Warehouse: Easy and Practical Guide

 In a snowflake schema, dimension tables are normalized.
 The physical structure resembles a snowflake shape.
 Compared to a parent-child design, snowflake schemas can have grandchildren.

-Common characteristics of snowflake schema include:
+Common characteristics of snowflake schema

-2. Fact table references first-level dimension tables.
+2. The fact table references first-level dimension tables.

 3. Dimension table can reference another dimension table.
 This design is normalized.

-Advantages of snowflake schema include:
+Advantages of snowflake schema

 1. More flexible to changes in structure.